vburckhardt/terraform-ibm-cbr/cbr-zone-module/README.md

-# Default example
+# CBR Zone Module

-Example to create a zone for Context Based Restrictions
+Creates a zone for Context Based Restrictions